Your list of email subscribers is growing, but you’re not having great results with your email marketing campaigns.

 If you’re sending generic, blanket emails to your entire list, that’s just bad practice.
 Maybe it’s not your fault.
 Maybe you have a list so big you think it’s impossible to segment it by now.
 But you can still get some information from it, and today I’ll show you how.

 Using the data you already have on each subscriber, you can segment your lists and personalize your email content.
 Providing tailored email content will increase your subscriber’s likelihood of opening an email, clicking through, and converting as a result.
+If it seems like an intimidating task, you can always hire experienced copywriters to create engaging email content for you

 How data drives your email marketing campaigns